pponec/ujorm/README.md

 }
 ```

+Database columns can also be mapped without using metamodel keys.
+In this case, simply use dot-notation for property names within the SQL command (e.g., `"city.name"`).
+Note that these expressions must be enclosed in quotes, using the specific character required by your database vendor.

 ### INSERT

 Ujorm3 seamlessly handles auto-assigned primary keys.
 When inserting an immutable Java Record (like `City`), the library creates and returns a new instance with the generated ID.
 For mutable JavaBeans (like `Employee`), the ID is simply injected into the existing object.
 For high-performance scenarios, batch operations are explicitly supported.

 ```java
 void insert() {